by Ken Hoover

 We’re a matching set.

-In the center of the gondola, a skeleton rested inside a metal sarcophagus.
+In the center of the gondola, a skeleton rested inside an open metal sarcophagus.
 The bones were cleaner than she expected, preserved.
 She stared at the familiar bone structure of her father’s face for a long time, then kissed his forehead.
+At last, she put a hand to the heavy lid, and Moz helped her close the casket.

 “He would be proud of you,” said Kasha.